Kousagi-Proj/Chatbot_AI/README.md

 -------------------------------------------------------------------------

-NOTE: requires fastapi, uvicorn, transformers, torch to be installed
+NOTE: requires python, fastapi, uvicorn, transformers, torch to be installed

 --------------------------------------------------------------------------

+create a new file solely for the AI, call it whatever

-begin new environment using 'venv\Scripts\activate' in windows cmd
+create new environment using 'venv\Scripts\activate' in windows cmd

+(if you dont have the necessary tools, do this, otherwise just continue: in windows cmd, do 'pip install fastapi uvicorn transformers torch'. this downloads all the stuff you need directly into the ai folder without having to go through arduous tasks to get the tools)

 create file 'chatbot-backend'